flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 **Note:** All assets needed for this project are provided inside the `assets` folder.

 Let's get started!

+## How to use this

+For the easiest workflow, simply download this full repository and open the project inside *Defold*.
+Then open the `README.md` file provided and follow along the explanations.
+Remember that you can split the `Editor` view of *Defold* to read the tutorial while you're editing your project (right click on a tab and choose `Move to Other Tab Pane`).

+You can also read this tutorial on your favorite browser but in that case you'll have to download the assets contained inside the `assets` folder of this repository, create an empty project in *Defold* and finally import manually the assets in your project.

 ## Steps of this project